This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The chips also provide soil protection.
 It retains moisture and slowly releases it back into the soil over time.

 They should be thin and fine for quicker decay when used for decomposition.
 For pathways, select chips that are thicker and wider.
-Not only will you not have to redo the pathway every year, but it will also prevent weeds from growing.
+You will not have to redo the path yearly, but it will also prevent weeds from growing.

 However, it will also prevent the area from becoming muddy as well.
 The chips will absorb the moisture and return it to the soil.
 Nothing will pool at the top of the soil, and you have a nicely defined pathway.

 Pine flakes absorb water quickly and provide an eco-friendly solution to resolving muddy areas.
-When they decompose, they extend the soil life by adding nitrogen to it.
+When they decompose, they extend the soil life by adding nitrogen.
 It additionally creates air gaps and spaces between soil elements.
 Large, solid flakes can easily stay on the surface or be mixed in the soil to encourage growth.

-It needs to be applied inconsistent amounts and properly leveled to prevent water from accumulating on the surface for the best effects.
+It must be applied in varying amounts and properly leveled to prevent water from accumulating on the surface for the best effects.

-They will keep a pathway, but it won’t add a nice finish like wood chips or gravel.
+They will keep a pathway but won’t add a nice finish like wood chips or gravel.
 It will look like a dirt path without the excess moisture.
 This is best for rural locations as it is more of a natural effect.
-You may want to go with a defined path for an urban dwelling.
+You may want to go with a defined way for an urban dwelling.

 Use Lawn Gravel